ibara/lillian.link/_src/markdown_blog/zoe-and-molly/2016-11-10_redid-zoe-slime.md

 like I'm getting close to the first area finished.
 Zoey and Molly is based off some dreams I had a while back (see the end of this blog post).

+You can totally download and play, or modify the source of the game, it's available, nightlies and all, on the
+<a href="https://github.com/lily-seabreeze/zoe-and-molly">Zoey and Molly
+on GitHub</a>.

 Things I'm really unhappy about and seek to resolve:

   * Really need to balance the stats better